Michigan Medical Malpractice Lawyers

 • General Deadline: You have two years from the date of the malpractice or from when the injury was (or should have been) discovered to file a claim.
 However, if you were under 18 or mentally incapacitated at the time the claim occurred, you get one year after the disability is removed to file, even if the standard limitations period has passed.

-• Minors under 8 Years Old: If the claimant is a minor under 8 when the claim happens, they have until their 10th birthday or the standard two-year period to file, whichever provides more time.
+• Minors Under 8 Years Old: If the claimant is a minor under 8 when the claim happens, they have until their 10th birthday or the standard two-year period to file, whichever provides more time.

 • Minors and Reproductive System Injuries: For minors under 13 at the time of injury to the reproductive system, the deadline extends to the 15th birthday or within the two-year period, whichever is later.
 The standard two-year limitations apply for those 13 or older at the time of such an injury.